-At the forthcoming AGM, the following Directors will be retiring and eligible for re-election: (i) Mr. Chong Ming Jun (retiring pursuant to Article 88 of the Company's Constitution); and
+At the forthcoming AGM, the following Directors will be retiring and eligible for re-election: (i) Mr. Chong Ming Jun (retiring pursuant to Article 89 of the Company's Constitution); and

-(ii) Mr. Ng Teck Wah (retiring pursuant to Article 89 of the Company's Constitution).
+(ii) Mr. Andrew Roach Reddy (retiring pursuant to Article 89 of the Company's Constitution).

-The NC has recommended to the Board that Mr. Chong Ming Jun and Mr. Ng Teck Wah be nominated for re-election at the forthcoming AGM in accordance with Articles 88 and 89 of the Company's Constitution.
+The NC has recommended to the Board that Mr. Chong Ming Jun and Mr Andrew Roach Reddy be nominated for re-election at the forthcoming AGM in accordance with the Company's Constitution.
+The NC is aware and have considered the non-compliance in relation to the Mandatory Training for Mr Chong while deciding on his re-election.
+The Company, has committed to enrol Mr Chong Ming Jun beginning May 2022 and complete the Mandatory Training as soon as possible with the Singapore Institute of Directors to attend the appropriate courses as stipulated in the Appendix 4D of the Catalist Rules.
 In making its recommendation, the NC evaluates such Director's competencies, commitment, contribution and performance, such as their attendance at meetings of the Board and Board Committees, where applicable, participation, candour and any special contributions.

 The NC is also responsible for determining annually, and as and when circumstances required, the independence of Directors, taking into account the factors set out in the Code.
-In its annual review, the NC, having considered the guidelines set out in the Code and Rule 406(3)(d) of the Catalist Rules, has confirmed the independence status of the Independent Director of the Company, namely Mr. Er Kwong Wah and Mr. Chong Ming Jun.
-Both Mr. Er Kwong Wah and Mr. Chong Ming Jun do not have any relationships, including immediate family relationships, with the Directors, the Company, its related corporations, its officers or substantial shareholders (as defined in the Code), which may affect his independence.
+In its annual review, the NC, having considered the guidelines set out in the Code and Rule 406(3)(d) of the Catalist Rules, has confirmed the independence status of the Independent Director of the Company, namely Mr. Chong Ming Jun.
+Mr. Chong Ming Jun does not have any relationships, including immediate family relationships, with the Directors, the Company, its related corporations, its officers or substantial shareholders (as defined in the Code), which may affect his independence.